-Posted by MIT Sloan Executive Education - 16 days ago
+Posted by MIT Sloan Executive Education - 6 months and 15 days ago

 Kirsten Rose is the Head of Low Emission Technology at the world-leading resources company BHP, based in Melbourne, Australia.
 In September of last year, Rose was awarded a Chief Executive Women scholarship to attend the week-long, MIT Sloan Executive Education program, Driving Strategic Innovation: Achieving High Performance Throughout the Value Chain.
 Rose shared some of her thoughts and takeaways from the program with us.

 Posted by MIT Sloan Executive Education - 8 months and 16 days ago

 In the Innovative Leadership (iLead) Series by MIT Sloan and the MIT Leadership Center, top thought leaders share their views on business challenges and achievements.
 As part of this series, Ruth Sommers, COO of Blue Nile, recently shared some leadership lessons learned during her 25-year career as an executive in the retail industry.